YOGESHWAR-PRABHU/P3---Spam-Email-Classification-Using-NLP-And-Machine-Learning/README.md

 ```
 ### **4.To Run the Python Code**

-To execute the code, Install all the dependencies required to run the Streamlit App, And Make sure you install and actvate the Latest Python Environment in The VsCode.
+To execute the code, Install all the dependencies required to run the Streamlit App, And Make sure you Install and Activate the Latest Python Environment in The VsCode.
-Next, Open the Terminal in VsCode and execute the following command:
+Next, Open the Terminal in VsCode and execute the following Command:

 ```bash
 streamlit run SpamEmailDetector.py